 The Theatre Royal was built in 1787 on one of Margate’s most fashionable squares.
 Most of its interior dates from 1874, when the theatre underwent a radical remodelling both inside and out, under the direction of the architect J T Robinson.
 It is Grade II* listed, and is situated in a conservation area.
-Margate is now the focus of a major regeneration programme; Turner Contemporary has opened on the seafront and the Dreamland Trust is undertaking a major capital development project to bring the famous site back to life in 2015.
+Margate is now the focus of a major arts-led regeneration programme; Turner Contemporary has opened on the seafront, Dreamland is open once more, and Margate town is buzzing with galleries and artists of all genres.

-Now managed by Your Leisure Kent Ltd, who also manage the nearby Margate Winter Gardens, the future of the Theatre Royal is looking brighter than ever.
+The theatre is owned by Thanet District Council and is managed by Your Leisure Kent Ltd, who also manage the nearby Margate Winter Gardens.